MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 To set up a SQL managed instance, Contoso requires a subnet that meets the following requirements:

-- The subnet must be dedicated.
+- **Connects only the managed instance.** The subnet must be dedicated.
 It must be empty.
 It can't contain any other cloud service.
 The subnet can't be a gateway subnet.

-- After creating the managed instance, Contoso shouldn't add resources to the subnet.
+After creating the managed instance, Contoso shouldn't add resources to the subnet.

-- The subnet can't have a network security group associated with it.
+- **Not in a network security group.** The subnet can't have a network security group associated with it.

-- The subnet must have a user-defined route table.
+- **Routes only to the internet.** The subnet must have a user-defined route table.
 The only route assigned should be `0.0.0.0/0` for next-hop internet.

-- If the virtual network has custom DNS, Contoso must add `168.63.129.16`, a virtual IP address, to the list of recursive resolvers in Azure.
-For more information about custom DNS for a managed instance, see [Resolve private domain names in Azure SQL Managed Instance](/azure/azure-sql/managed-instance/custom-dns-configure).

-- The subnet must not have a service endpoint associated with it, whether for storage or SQL.
+- **Has no service endpoint.** The subnet must not have a service endpoint associated with it, whether for storage or SQL.
 Service endpoints should be disabled on the virtual network.

-- The subnet must have a minimum of 16 IP addresses.
+- **Has at least 16 IP addresses.** The subnet must have a minimum of 16 IP addresses.
 For more information about sizing the subnet for the managed instance, see [Configure an existing virtual network for Azure SQL Managed Instance](/azure/azure-sql/managed-instance/vnet-existing-add-subnet).

-- Contoso's hybrid environment requires custom DNS settings.
-Contoso configures DNS settings to use one or more of the company's Azure DNS servers.
-For more information about customizing DNS, see [Resolve private domain names in Azure SQL Managed Instance](/azure/azure-sql/managed-instance/custom-dns-configure).
+- **With custom DNS, includes a specific resolver.** Contoso configures DNS name resolution to use one or more of the company's Azure DNS servers.
+Because of Contoso's hybrid environment, they must also use custom DNS settings.
+To use custom DNS, Contoso must add `168.63.129.16`, a virtual IP address, to the list of recursive resolvers in Azure.
+For more information about custom DNS for a managed instance, see [Resolve private domain names in Azure SQL Managed Instance](/azure/azure-sql/managed-instance/custom-dns-configure).

 ### Set up a virtual network for the managed instance

-To set up the virtual network, the Contoso admins complete the following steps.
+To set up the virtual network, the Contoso admins complete the following steps:

 1. Create a new virtual network, `VNET-SQLMI-EUS2`, in the primary region, `East US 2`.
 Contoso adds the virtual network to  `ContosoNetworkingRG`, a resource group.